 The owner’s defect warranty rights are subject to a limitation period of five years following acceptance of the project or a certain part of a project, respectively.

 Parties are allowed to agree that an owner is entitled to monetary compensation if certain milestones and completion dates are not achieved.
 Moreover, the parties often agree on a penalty to ensure that milestones and completion dates are complied with.

 It is common for owners to seek additional forms of security, particularly guarantees or sureties of a Swiss bank or insurance company.

-Contractors that have supplied labour and/or materials are permitted to a statutory lien, while designers/planners for the intellectual work (ie, plans, designs and the like) are excluded from such lien.
-The lien is entered into the land register only if, inter alia, the claim has been acknowledged by the owner or confirmed in a court judgment, and may not be requested if the owner provides the contractor with adequate security.
+Contractors that have supplied labour and/or materials are permitted to a statutory lien, while designers/planners for the intellectual work (plans, designs, etc) are excluded from such lien.
+The lien is entered into the land register only if, inter alia, the claim has been acknowledged by the owner or confirmed in a court judgment, and may not be requested if the owner provides adequate security to the contractor.

-There is an official inspection of the project by the competent authority of the local community before the project can be inhabited or used for its intended purpose.
+An official inspection is carried out by the competent authority of the local community before a project can be inhabited or used for its intended purpose.